-Resources For Impacted Businesses
+Resources For Businesses Impacted by COVID-19

 Governor’s Office of Business and Economic Development (GO-Biz)

 The Governor’s Office of Business and Economic Development has compiled helpful information for employers, employees and all Californians as it relates to COVID-19.
 GO-Biz has compiled the resources in the California Business Comeback Guide.
 Additional information about GO-Biz can be found on the GO-Biz Website.

 OnwardCa.org website is a one-stop resource for Californians impacted by job loss due to the COVID-19 pandemic.
 It includes a “Dynamic Matching System” to match your profile and to resources, trainings and jobs.
 OnwardCA is a resource that has been rapidly deployed by a broad coalition of companies, foundations, and individuals who want to help.

 The EDD has created a centralized COVID-19 resource webpage for both workers and employers impacted by COVID-19.
 Workers experiencing reduced hours, as well as those who must miss work to receive treatment or care for sick family members or children during school closures, will find helpful resources.
 Employers who are experiencing a hardship due to COVID-19 will find helpful resources related to tax relief, such as a 60-day extension to file state payroll reports and deposit payroll taxes, and potential closure or layoffs.

 California Labor & Workforce Development Agency (LWDA)